-- whether the force used is justified in the context in which the misbehaviour takes place. - whether the force used is proportionate to the consequences it is intended to prevent.
+- whether the force used is justified in the context in which the misbehaviour takes place. - whether the force used is proportionate to the consequences it is intended to prevent. - 'Reasonable in the circumstances' means using no more force than is needed (DFE, 2013, p.4).

-In schools force is generally used for two different purposes - to 'control' and to 'restrain' pupils (Use of Reasonable Force 2013 p4).
+In schools' force is generally used for two different purposes - to 'control' and to 'restrain' pupils (DFE, 2013 p.4).

-Control means either passive contact (standing between pupils) or active physical contact (leading a pupil by hand or arm)
+Control means either passive contact (standing between pupils) or active physical contact (leading a pupil by hand or arm).

-Restraint is when staff physically prevent a pupil from continuing what they were doing when told to stop, or when involved in a fight
+Restraint is when staff physically prevent a pupil from continuing what they were doing when told to stop, or when involved in a fight.